fholger/openvr_fsr/README.md

 You can increase it up to 1.0 if you like an even sharper image.
 But if the image is too sharp for your taste, consider experimenting with lower values.

+To switch between FSR and NIS, set the parameter `useNIS` either to `false` (FSR, default) or `true` (NIS).

 ### Performance considerations

-While rendering at a lower resolution will save you performance (which is the entire point), the FSR upscaler does have a fixed cost in GPU time, and this time depends on your GPU and the target resolution (*not* the render resolution).
-So the higher your target resolution, the higher the cost of the FSR upscaler.
+While rendering at a lower resolution will save you performance (which is the entire point), the upscaler does have a fixed cost in GPU time, and this time depends on your GPU and the target resolution (*not* the render resolution).
+So the higher your target resolution, the higher the cost of the upscaler.
 It means that, the higher your target resolution, the lower you may have to set the render resolution (by lowering `renderScale`) before you see an actual net benefit for your GPU times.

-A part of the overhead of FSR can be mitigated by using a sort of "fixed foveated" optimization where only the center of the image is upscaled by the more expensive FSR algorithm, while the edges are upscaled by cheaper bilinear sampling.
+A part of the overhead of FSR/NIS can be mitigated by using a sort of "fixed foveated" optimization where only the center of the image is upscaled by the more expensive FSR algorithm, while the edges are upscaled by cheaper bilinear sampling.
 This can be controlled in the mod by the `radius` setting, where anything within the radius from the center of the image is upscaled